truecharts/public/charts/incubator/authentik/docs/installation_notes.md

 Enable each outpost by simple setting `enabled` to `true`.
 Scale users, just have to check the checkbox

+> You have to create an outpost in the GUI first.
+> Applications > Outposts

 ### Host

 `host` should not need to be overridden.
 Defaults to `http://localhost:9000`